 Greek yoghurt…oh so, creamy-dreamy.

 It’s revered for its thick glossy texture, tangy taste, nutritional benefits and stand-a-spoon-in-it consistency.
-With a global market poised to hit approximately 10.2 billion USD by 2024 (1), there’s no doubt Greek will keep hanging about on supermarket shelves.
+With a global market poised to hit approximately 10.2 billion USD by 2024 (1), there’s no doubt Greeks here to stay.

-Today’s blog is a deep dive into Greek yoghurt, along with twenty creative ways to celebrate more of it in the kitchen.
+Today’s blog is a deep dive into Greek yoghurt, plus twenty creative ways to celebrate it in the kitchen!